seanchen1991/alation_code_challenge/README.md

   a.
 A construction program that produces an index structure D.

   b.
-A Query Server Program that reads in serialized D and then accepts user queries such that for each query s, it responds with the top 10 names (ranked by score) that start with s or contains '_s' (so for example, both "revenue" and "yearly_revenue" match the prefix "rev").
+A query server program that reads in serialized D and then accepts user queries such that for each query s, it responds with the top 10 names (ranked by score) that start with s or contains '_s' (so for example, both "revenue" and "yearly_revenue" match the prefix "rev").
 Query answering should run in sub-linear time (in terms of the number of names in the input).

 2. You have a 100 GB text file and a Linux box with 4GB of RAM and 4 cores.
 Write a program/script that outputs a file listing the frequency of all words in the file (i.e. a TSV file with two columns < word, frequency >).
 Note that the set of words in the file may not fit in memory.